I Preached My Most Powerful Sermon in a 'Still Small Voice'

 Aftermath of the Sermon

 There was no plan in advance to preach in a whisper during the sermon.
 It had not been rehearsed or done by choice.
 Without warning, I began to speak in a whisper and could not stop.
 It was as if God has turned the volume of my voice down to a low whisper to get the attention of those in the congregation.
-If it surprised my listeners, it surprised me even more.
+If it surprised them, it surprised me even more.

 After the sermon was over and it was time to go back to class, nobody moved.
 It was as if the audience was spellbound.
 After a few moments, the people left the room very quietly as if they couldn't believe what had just happened.